mehulagg/gitlab/doc/user/packages/maven_repository/index.md

 Now navigate to your project's **Packages & Registries** page and view the published artifacts.

+### Publishing a package with the same name or version

+When you publish a package with the same name or version as an existing package, the existing package is overwritten.

 ## Install a package

 To install a package from the GitLab Package Registry, you must configure the [remote and authenticate](#authenticate-to-the-package-registry-with-maven).
-When this is completed, there are two ways to install a package.
+When this is completed, you can install a package from a project, group, or namespace.

+If multiple packages have the same name and version, when you install a package, the most recently-published package is retrieved.

 ### Use Maven with `mvn install`